All Products

 • "2000-01-01"

-• "" (A NULL value is output as an empty string to the CSV file.)
+• "" (NULL is output as an empty string to the CSV file.)

-• There is no hour, minute, or second information.
+• It does not contain time information.
 Changing the time zone does not affect the output.
 The default output format is "yyyy-MM-dd".

-• You can also customize the parsing and output format by setting odps.text.option.date.io.format.
-The output format uses the first custom pattern.
+• You can also customize the parsing and output formats by setting odps.text.option.date.io.format.
+The first custom pattern is used as the output format.
 For more information about the format, see DateTimeFormatter.

 TIMESTAMP_NTZ